msquared-au/docker-tutorial/README.md

 instructions:

 1. Follow these instructions: <https://docs.docker.com/engine/install/ubuntu/>
+    * These instructions include a step that checks your Docker installation
 1. If you want to be able to run Docker as a normal user (instead of as root), also follow these instructions (but pay attention to the security warnings before doing so): <https://docs.docker.com/engine/install/linux-postinstall/>